soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - 0-2 whitespace characters
 - An equal sign (=)
 - 0-2 whitespace characters
-- Any combination of between 1-200 characters that are ???????
+- Any combination of between 1-200 lower- or uppercase letters, digits, symbols, special characters, or spaces
 - The string "AccountKey"
 - 0-2 whitespace characters
 - An equal sign (=)